yassine-AO/School-Library-Web-Application/README.md

 ### License🧾

 This project is licensed under the MIT License.
-This license allows anyone to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, provided that the original copyright notice and this permission notice are included in all copies or substantial portions of the software.
-It promotes open-source development and ensures that the software remains freely available for both personal and commercial use.